dspace-group/veos-cosim-client/README.md

     }
     ```

 3. In the main function, add the callback:

     ```cpp
     callbacks.canMessageReceivedCallback = OnCanMessage;
     ```

 4. Save the `main.cpp` file and call `cmake --build .` to build the executable.

 ### What it does

-Each time the CoSim server receives a CAN bus message, the `OnCanMessage` callback function prints the message ID,
+Each time the CoSim server receives a CAN bus message, the `OnCanMessage` callback function prints the message ID, the name of the CAN controller from which the
-the name of the CAN controller from which the message was received, and the corresponding simulation time.
+message was received, and the corresponding simulation time.

 ### How to modify the OSA

 1. Import the `Controller` V-ECU from the `2Ecu_CanBusSimulation` demo into the `DsVeosCoSim.osa`:

     - In the VEOS Player:

         Drag & drop the `Controller.vecu` file from the `2Ecu_CanBusSimulation` folder in the Documents folder into the simulation system.

         In the dialog that opens, click **Build** to complete the import.

     - In the command line (from the directory in which the `DsVeosCoSim.osa` is saved):

         On Windows:

-        ```bash
+        ```console
         <VEOS installation folder>\bin\veos.exe model import -p <Documents folder>\2Ecu_CanBusSimulation\AR_PosControl_2Ecus_Can.osa --vpus Controller .\DsVeosCoSim.osa
         ```

         On Linux:

-        ```bash
+        ```console
         /opt/dspace/veos2023b/bin/veos model import -p <Controller.osa folder>/Controller.osa ./DsVeosCoSim.osa
         ```

 2. Connect the CanCommunicationController of the Controller V-ECU to the CanCluster communication cluster:

     - In the VEOS Player:

         Click on **Home** - **Autoconnect** - **Autoconnect communication controllers** in the VEOS Player.

     - In the command line (from the directory in which the `DsVeosCoSim.osa` is saved):

         On Windows:

-        ```bash
+        ```console
         <VEOS installation folder>\bin\veos.exe model connect .\DsVeosCoSim.osa --autoconnect-communication-controllers
         ```

         On Linux:

-        ```bash
+        ```console
         /opt/dspace/veos2023b/bin/veos model connect ./DsVeosCoSim.osa --autoconnect-communication-controllers
         ```

 3. Save the `DsVeosCoSim.osa`.

 ### Running the co-simulation

 1. Load the modified `DsVeosCoSim.osa` to the VEOS simulator.

 2. In your `DsVeosCoSimDemo/build` directory, run the executable you built in
     `How to set up the client` via

-    ```bash
+    ```console
     .\Debug\DsVeosCoSimDemo.exe
     ```

     on Windows or

-    ```bash
+    ```console
     ./Debug/DsVeosCoSimDemo
     ```

     on Linux.

 3. Start the simulation in VEOS:

     - On Windows, click **Simulation** - **Start** in the VEOS Player or use the VEOS Simulator Console in the command-line:

-        ```bash
+        ```console
         <VEOS installation directory>/bin/veos.exe sim start
         ```

     - On Linux:

-        ```bash
+        ```console
         /opt/dspace/veos2023b/bin/veos sim start
         ```